paddyjclancy/ansible_demo/README.md

 # Ansible and Infrastructure as code

-### Infrastructure as code?

-- Setting up infrastructure with code rather than clicking away and repeatedly writing commands every time.
-- Source code that is more robust than Isolated scripts, e.g. 1 script for dev environment, then changing the script for the Production environment.

-### Configuration Management tools

-- These tools allow the implementation of Infrastructure as Code

-CM Tools:
-1. Chef
-2. Puppet
-3. Ansible
-4. Other

-#### Orchestration tools

-- These tools are aimed more at configuring the networking and deployment at scale.

-Orchestration tools:
-1. Ansible
-2. Terraform
-3. Other

 ## Ansible - Introduction

 - Ansible is a high level language, meaning it is highly abstracted.